Root Canal Procedure & Treatment Cost

 Pain after the root canal is normal since it is a major procedure.
 A root canal is carried out by deep cleaning inside the canals (the inner chamber of the root) of your tooth, which is why “it is normal to experience mild to moderate pain for a few days after root canal”

-What is cost for Root Canal treatment?
+What is the cost of Root Canal treatment?

 Root Canal cost varies greatly.
-One of the main factors that affect cost is a location of the tooth that needs to be treated and the severity of your infection.
+One of the main factors that affect the cost is a location of the tooth that needs to be treated and the severity of your infection.

 A root canal treatment costs in the range of Rs.
 2000/- to Rs.10,000/- depending on the dentist who is treating since the cost of the root canal treatment varies from dentist to dentist.
 The crown or the cap can be of different types.
 Depending on the type of crown that is selected by the dentist who performs the root canal treatment, the cost of the treatment would be changing.
 A simple metal crown can cost anything between Rs.1000/- to Rs.5,000 depending on the clinic and the dentist.
 A PFM crown would cost between Rs.3,000/- to Rs.
 7,000/- and a Zirconia Crown costs between Rs.8,000/- to Rs.
 20,000/-